UMAprotocol/UMIPs/UMIPs/umip-97.md

 If voters cannot correctly match a specific ID to an individual launch, `Si` should equal 0 for that launch.

-If voters cannot correctly decode the ancillary data into the format defined below, voters should return 0.
+If voters cannot correctly decode the ancillary data into the format defined below, or ancillary data is not passed in with the price request, voters should return 0.

-# Rationale

-No rationale is needed.
-The motivation for this price identifier is explained in motivation.

-# Implementation

-1. Query for the `ancillaryData` value from the price request
-2. Decode the ancillary data from bytes to UTF-8
-3. Parse JSON from the encoded data
-4. Evaluate success rate based on the method described in `Technical Specifications`

 ## Parsing example
 ```